 The network connection only works with Axis door controllers.
 To connect to a non-Axis door controller, you need to physically connect the devices with wires.
-See .
+See Wired connection, on page 13.

 Set up the door station as a card reader